Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Notations, Assumptions, and Causal Estimands

 \section{Notations, Assumptions, and Causal Estimands}

-We consider aggregated units such as cities, states, regions, or other large population areas to which the intervention can be uniquely assigned.
-Let $i \in \qty[n]$ index the units and $t \in \qty[T]$ index time, where $\qty[m] = \qty{1, \ldots, m}$ represents the set of integers from $1$ to $m$.
-The primary outcome for each unit~$i$ at time~$t$ is denoted by $Y_{it} \in \R$, where we assume a continuous outcome.
-Our focus is on scenarios where the intervention targets a single treated unit ($i = 1$), implemented at time $T_0 \in \N$, with $T_0 < T$.
-The remaining $J = n - 1$ units make up the donor pool, serving as potential controls that may be indirectly affected by the intervention.
-The donor pool outcomes at time $t$ are denoted by $\bsV_t = (Y_{2t}, \ldots, Y_{nt}) \in \R^J$.
+We consider aggregated units such as cities, states, regions, or other large population areas.
+For example, in our data application, units are defined by ZIP3 regions, where a single treated unit (Philadelphia) is observed, and the intervention (beverage tax) can be uniquely assigned.
+Let $i \in \qty[n]$ index units and $t \in \qty[T]$ index discrete time points, where $\qty[m] \coloneqq \qty{1, \ldots, m}$ denotes the set of integers from $1$ to $m$.
+The primary outcome is denoted by $Y_{it} \in \R$ for each unit $i$ at time $t$.
+Only one unit ($i = 1$) is treated from time $T_0$ onward, where $T_0 < T$ denotes the number of pre-intervention periods.
+The remaining $J \coloneqq n - 1$ control units form the donor pool, with the collection of their outcomes at time $t$ denoted by $\bsV_t = (Y_{2t}, \ldots, Y_{nt})$.
+Let $Z_{it} \in \qty{0,1}$ indicate whether unit $i$ receives the treatment directly at time $t$.
+This treatment is binary, assigned once, and irreversible: $Z_{it} \leq Z_{is}$ for $t \leq s$.
+The treatment vector for all $n$ units at time $t$ is $\bsZ_t = (Z_{1t}, \ldots, Z_{nt})$.